autonomous-testing/docs/docs/index.md

 ## Start with bot testing : Step by step

 - See detailed [📙 Getting Started with bot testing](bot.md) section
+- Learn about [🛠️ Tools & Assertions](tools-and-assertions.md) and how the agent works
 - Understand [📖 Vocabulary](glossary.md) of 🐒

 ## Wopee.io Integrations